firefly-iii/firefly-iii.org/full-description.md

 The first thing I did was simple: I started living from the first day of the month until the last.
 This meant that I had to do a few things.
 This is something I still do:

 1. On the day I get paid, I move my entire salary to my savings account.
+All of it.
+Not a penny missing!
+2. Then, I try to live the rest of the month on the money I had left.
+This was *very* hard the first few times.
-2. On the _last_ day of the month, I think how much money I will need in the next month.
+3. On the _last_ day of the month, I think how much money I will need in the next month.
 3. On the _first_ day of the month, I put that amount in my checking account.

 So if you get paid on the 23rd of the month, your salary sits in your savings account from the 23rd until the first day of the month, when you move (part of it) back to your checking account.
 If you get paid every week, this routine repeats weekly.